Tucson Toros: Off the field

 Some popular Toros promotions included Turn Back the Clock Night, "bull bells" and a cow-milking contest on Arizona Dairy Night, and the annual Diamond Dig in the base paths.
-Huey Lewis once wrote and performed a theme song for the Tucson Toros (circa 1993).
 Ray Charles also appeared in concert after a Tucson Toros game in the early 1990s.
 Toros broadcasters Vince Cotroneo, Mario Impemba and Matt Vasgersian all went on to major league broadcast jobs.

 The Tucson Toros were featured in an episode of Highway To Heaven, titled "Popcorn, Peanuts and Cracker Jacks."
 Parts of the episode were filmed at Hi Corbett Field.

 The team mascot, Tuffy the Toro, also appeared intermittently with the Tucson Sidewinders before being phased out.
 A new mascot was introduced in 1998; Sandy Sidewinder, a snake with arms.